beyondgrep/ack2/dev/forkfuls.md

     * Define the syntax in exact English.
     * Track the source of every rule.
     * Code it.
+* Default /etc/ackrc
+    * Create, annotate and document it
+    * Will need strong revision control
 * File iteration
 * File searching
 * Results displaying